jiachenyee/IDAssignment2/README.md

   - Purpose:
       - To provide an overview of all the current items and all the prices, allowing users to remove or reduce any items based on their need and budget.
   - Description
+      - If there are no items in the user cart, a Lottie animation of a empty cart will be displayed (as shown above in the design process).
       - The list of items in their cart will be displayed accordingly to their product name on the left side of the page with their corresponding prices and quantities.
       - Items can be removed by reducing the quantity of that item to 0.
       - Prices in terms of subtotal, delivery and tax (7% GST) are displayed on the right side of the page with the huge checkout button comprising the point bar and total price.